 Edgewood provides an exciting environment in which to live, work, or own a business.
 With a growing economy and regional population, and strong transportation infrastructure.
 Edgewood provides convenient access to the Albuquerque market as well as those of Santa Fe, Moriarty, Estancia, and Mountainair.

-Area attractions include Wildlife West Nature Park, a rescued-wildlife refuge, state-of-art native wildlife zoo, and entertainment venue, home to events such as the Wind Festival (May), Wildlife Festival (June), Music Festival (July) and Harvest Festival (September), plus a series of Chuckwagon Suppers throuhgoutthe summer season.
-The Single Action Shooting Society’s Founders’ Ranch, at which the world championships of Cowboy Action Shooting occur each June as well as several major events throughout the year — all celebrate western heritage and the heyday of the Old West.
+Area attractions include Wildlife West Nature Park, a rescued-wildlife refuge, state-of-art native wildlife zoo, and entertainment venue, home to events such as the Wind Festival (May), Wildlife Festival (June), Music Festival (July) and Harvest Festival (September), plus a series of Chuckwagon Suppers throuhgout the summer season.
+The Single Action Shooting Society‘s Founders’ Ranch is home to “End of Trail” the annual World Championships of Cowboy Action Shooting each June, as well as several major events throughout the year — all celebrate western heritage and the heyday of the Old West.

-It’s a growing town that preserves and applauds its small ton heritage.
-Each year the Edgewood Chamber of Commerce celebrates it Route 66 heritage with the Run, Rally, and Rock event, held in the heart of Edgewood.
+It’s a growing town that preserves and applauds its small town heritage.
+Each year the town celebrates it’s heritage with the Route 66 Run, Rally, and Rock event, held in the heart of Edgewood.
 The equestrian community has worked long and hard to help establish a series of outstanding trails for horseback riding in the Edgewood area.
 Cross country skiers and snowshoe enthusiasts find plenty to do in the wide open spaces in and around Edgewood.
 There is plenty of fun for geocaching enthusiasts, as well as cyclist and mountain bikers, and golfers will enjoy the course at nearby Paa-ko Ridge.